openstack/openstack-manuals/doc/cli-reference/source/freezer.rst

 .. code-block:: console

-   usage: freezer job-create [-h] --file FILE
+   usage: freezer job-create [-h] --file FILE --client CLIENT_ID

 Create a new job from a file